In this tutorial, we walk you through the process of installing Ubuntu MATE Desktop on a Raspberry Pi.

 First set your language, then set your keyboard layout.

 Now pick yourself a time zone.
-Unlike convential computers, the Raspberry Pi does not have a battery-powered hardware clock and must sync the date and time from the Internet.
+Unlike conventional computers, the Raspberry Pi does not have a battery-powered hardware clock and must sync the date and time from the Internet.

 You will be prompted to choose a local Wi-Fi network.
 Select your Wi-Fi network and enter the password in the network connection screen.